Young children sitting together on a safari vehicle in Sri Lanka, gazing toward the natural landscape with expressions of wonder and anticipation

-Leopard in Yala Block 5, Sri Lanka
+Leopard on a tree branch in Yala National Park, Sri Lanka

 Sri Lanka · Udawalawe & Yala Block 5 & 6